spacetelescope/jwst/docs/jwst/badpix_selfcal/description.rst

 --------
 The ``badpix_selfcal`` step flags bad pixels in the input data using a self-calibration technique based on median filtering along the spectral axis.
-When background exposures are available, those are used in combination with the science exposure to identify bad pixels; when unavailable, the step will be skipped with a warning unless the ``force_single`` parameter is set True.
+When additional exposures are available, those are used in combination with the science exposure to identify bad pixels; when unavailable, the step will be skipped with a warning unless the ``force_single`` parameter is set True.
 In that case, the science data alone is used as its own "background".